trap-representation/Chlore/README.md

 1)Check out more examples in the `examples` folder of this repository.

 A formal language specification is extremely important for the development of a language, and Sasm has a (WIP) standard too.
-You'll be able to find a draft of the standard on this repository in probably a month or two.
+Check out the `Sasm-standard-drafts` repo where standard drafts are put.
+Contributions to the standard are welcome too.

 PS: You'll also be able to find the source of the reference implementation of Sasm that I've been working on on this repository soon.